The Tuskegee Syphilis Experiment

 Her name's Susan Reverby, and she was on that distillation podcast episode.

-That has, that is like current and is keeping the whole thing fresh in the minds of black Americans because it didn't just happen once and they lost trust.
+That is like current and is keeping the whole thing fresh in the minds of black Americans because it didn't just happen once and they lost trust.

 Yeah.